 Vietnamese Translated Leveled Books

 Raz-Plus provides high-quality Vietnamese translated books in printable, projectable, and electronic formats.
-This Vietnamese book collection includes 29 levels of text that progressively increase in difficulty to help students improve their Vietnamese literacy skills.
-Dual language or bilingual learners can read Vietnamese texts at their level and in their areas of interest anytime with 24/7 Web access to get the practice they need to become better, more confident readers.
+This Vietnamese book collection includes different levels of text complexity that progressively increase in difficulty to help students improve their Vietnamese literacy skills.
+Dual language or bilingual learners can read Vietnamese texts at various levels and in their areas of interest anytime with 24/7 Web access to get the practice they need to become better, more confident readers.

 Why Use Vietnamese Translated Leveled Books